DaddySpin/Simply-Swords-TerraFirmaCraft-Compat/README.md

 Attack damage is based off gold weapons as a base and then TerraFirmaCraft adds a bonus for each metal.

-also there is the beginning of recipes for all the unique weapons, but is incomplete.
+also there is the beginning of recipes for all the unique weapons, but it is incomplete.

 https://www.curseforge.com/minecraft/mc-mods/kubejs